‘60 Minutes’ story shelved by Bari Weiss streamed in Canada — and instantly spread across the web

 On Saturday morning, Weiss began to change her mind about the story and raised concerns about its content, including the lack of responses from the relevant Trump administration officials.

-But networks like CBS sometimes deliver taped programming to affiliates like Global TV ahead of time.
-That appears to be what happened in this case: The Friday version of the “60 Minutes” episode is what streamed to Canadian viewers.
+But networks like CBS sometimes deliver taped programming to affiliates like Global TV in advance.
+That appears to be what happened in this case: The Friday version of the “60 Minutes” episode was shipped to Global TV.

+Then a “change order” went out on Saturday telling Global TV that a “new version” of “60 Minutes” was being sent.
+The revised episode aired on Global TV’s network Sunday night.
+But then the original Friday version of the show was posted on Global TV’s app.

+“While Global TV has removed the episode from their app, this segment has since been posted on social and digital media,” a CBS News representative said.
+“Paramount’s content protection team is in the process of routine take down orders for the unaired and unauthorized segment.”

 The inadvertent Canadian stream is “the best thing that could have happened,” a CBS source told CNN on Monday evening, arguing that the Alfonsi piece is “excellent” and should have been televised as intended.